freifunk-berlin/bbb-configs/FAQ.md

 ## What is required to bringup a location?

-1. Create a location folder at `/group_vars/` and fill in at least `general.yml`, `networks.yml` and `owm.yml`.
-2. Create a folder for every OpenWrt device at the location under `/host_vars/`.
-Paste the `base.yml` in there.
+1. Create a location file in the `locations` directory.
+You might want to copy an existing location to make your start more easy.
-3. Run the image creation as shown in the commands above (image will be in `./tmp/images/`).
+2. Run the image creation as shown in the commands above (image will be in `tmp/images` directory).
-4. Flash the image to your router.
+3. Flash the image to your router.
-5. Secure the router by setting a root password using SSH or the web interface.
+4. Secure the router by setting a root password using SSH or the web interface.
-6. Done!
+5. Done!

 Have a look at the [Developers Guide](DEVELOPER.md) for more information.